Second Chechen War: Civilian losses

 In the Second Chechen War, over 60,000 combatants and non-combatants were killed.
 Civilian casualty estimates vary widely.
-According to the pro-Moscow Chechnya government, 160,000 combatants and non-combatants died or have gone missing in the two wars, including 30,000–40,000 Chechens and about 100,000 Russians; while separatist leader Aslan Maskhadov (deceased) repeatedly claimed about 200,000 ethnic Chechens died as a consequence of the two conflicts.
+According to the pro-Moscow Chechnyan government, 160,000 combatants and non-combatants died or have gone missing in the two wars, including 30,000–40,000 Chechens and about 100,000 Russians, while separatist leader Aslan Maskhadov (deceased) repeatedly claimed about 200,000 ethnic Chechens died as a consequence of the two conflicts.
+A 2005 report by Al Jazeera estimated the total death toll from the two wars, including civilians and combatants, to be around 300,000.
 As in the case of military losses, these claims can not be independently verified.
 According to a count by the Russian human rights group Memorial in 2007, up to 25,000 civilians have died or disappeared since 1999.
 According to Amnesty International in 2007, the second war killed up to 25,000 civilians since 1999, with up to another 5,000 people missing.
 However, the Russian-Chechen Friendship Society set their estimate of the total death toll in two wars at about 150,000 to 200,000 civilians.

-Environmental damage
+Material and environmental damage

-Environmental agencies warn that the Russian republic of Chechnya, devastated by war, now faces ecological disaster.
-A former aide to Boris Yeltsin believes Russian bombing has rendered Chechnya an "environmental wasteland."
-There is a special concern over widespread oil spills and pollution from sewers damaged by war (the water is polluted to a depth of 250 m), and chemical and radioactive pollution, as a result of the bombardment of chemical facilities and storages during the conflict.
+Environmental agencies warn that the Russian republic of Chechnya, devastated by war, faces ecological disaster.
+A former aide to Yeltsin said Russian bombing has rendered Chechnya an "environmental wasteland."
+Several oil spills and pollution from sewers were caused by war (the water is polluted to a depth of 250 m), and chemical and radioactive pollution, as a result of the bombardment of chemical facilities and storages during the conflict.
 Chechnya's wildlife also sustained heavy damage during the hostilities, as animals that had once populated the Chechen forests have moved off to seek safer ground.
 In 2004, Russian government has designated one-third of Chechnya a "zone of ecological disaster" and another 40% "a zone of extreme environmental distress".

+Approximately 60,000 housing units were damaged or destroyed, while 30000 ha of agricultural land were contamined by explosives.

 Land mines

-Chechnya is the most land mine-affected region worldwide.
-Since 1994 there have been widespread use of mines, by both sides (Russia is a party to the 1980 Convention on Conventional Weapons but not the 1996 protocol on land mines and other devices).
-The most heavily mined areas of Chechnya are those in which separatists continue to put up resistance, namely the southern regions, as well as the borders of the republic.
+In 2004, Chechnya became the most land mine-affected region worldwide.
+Since 1994 there have been widespread use of mines by both sides (Russia is a party to the 1980 Convention on Conventional Weapons but not the 1996 protocol on land mines and other devices).
+The most heavily mined areas of Chechnya are those in which separatists continued to put up resistance, namely the southern regions, as well as the borders of the republic.
 No humanitarian mine clearance has taken place since the HALO Trust was evicted by Russia in December 1999.
 In June 2002, Olara Otunnu, the UN official, estimated that there were 500,000 land mines placed in the region.
 UNICEF has recorded 2,340 civilian land mine and unexploded ordnance casualties occurring in Chechnya between 1999 and the end of 2003.